griffithlab/civic-docs/docs/model/variants/overview.rst

      - Data retrieved from MyVariant.Info using the curated Primary Coordinates (chromosome, start, stop, reference base, variant base) described above as the query.
-Includes external IDs and links whenever possible with additional data displayed by clicking the "Details" button.
+Includes external IDs and links whenever possible with data displayed in several tabs.
      - MyVariant.Info